rawdamedia/quoil/README.md

 QuOIL
 =====

 QuOIL checks the quality of the internet link by logging the ping statistics to a specified server at defined intervals.
-The results are saved to a file, that can then be analysed by other programs.
+The results can be saved to a file, that can then be analysed by other programs.

 The usage is as follows: